MicroPhase/antsdr_fmcomms/README.md

 # antsdr_fmcomms
 This repo contains the kernel boot file for fmcomms compatible image for antsdr devices.

+If you are using vivado 2019.1 you can switch to [tag_2019_r2](https://github.com/MicroPhase/antsdr_fmcomms/tree/2019_r2) for build information.

 - Step 1

-  Download the prebuild image from ADI [Kuiper_2019_R2](https://swdownloads.analog.com/cse/kuiper/image_2021-07-28-ADI-Kuiper-full.zip).
+  Download the prebuild image from ADI [Kuiper_2021_r1](https://swdownloads.analog.com/cse/kuiper/image_2022-08-04-ADI-Kuiper-full.zip).
+  This is the prebuild image, if you want to build the rootfs from source, you can find information from [adi-kuiper-gen](https://github.com/analogdevicesinc/adi-kuiper-gen).

 - Step 2